-You can’t miss the cauliflower fritters made this way, not fried, that is, cooked in a pan without oil: they are delicious!
-They remind me a lot of the Neapolitan cauliflower fritters that are made fried with batter, but despite the similarity, mine have very few Weight Watchers points: just 1 per fritter!
+You can’t miss these cauliflower fritters made this way, not fried, that is cooked in a pan without oil: they are delicious!
+They remind me a lot of the Neapolitan cauliflower pizzelle which are made fried with a batter, however, despite the similarity, mine have very few Weight Watchers points: only 1 point per fritter!

-The batter is very simple and tasty, and the trick to success lies in cooking the cauliflower the right way, either steaming it or using the special microwave bags.
-If you decide to boil it in water, you need to let it drain for several hours, or the mixture will be too wet and will require more flour.
-And we don’t want that, do we?
+The batter is very simple and tasty and the trick to success is to cook the cauliflower the right way, so either steamed or in the special microwave bags.
+If instead you boil it in water you must let it drain for several hours or the mixture will be too wet and you will need more flour.
+And we don’t want that, right?

-Furthermore, the recipe is very simple: it requires few ingredients and little time.
-And I enjoyed them thoroughly, luckily the Dutch person doesn’t like cauliflower at all, so I ate them all!
+Also the recipe is super simple: it requires few ingredients and little time.
+And I really enjoyed them; luckily the Dutchman really doesn’t like cauliflower so I ate them all myself!

-You can find some other cauliflower recipes here:
+You can find a few other cauliflower recipes here:

 - Preparation time: 10 Minutes